vuejs/awesome-vue/README.md

   - [vue-typer](https://github.com/cngu/vue-typer): Vue <sup>2.x+</sup> component that simulates a user typing, selecting, and erasing text.
 By [@cngu](https://github.com/cngu).

   - [vue-instant](https://github.com/santiblanko/vue-instant): Vue <sup>2.x+</sup> Vue instant allows you to easily create autosuggest for your vue application.
 By [@santiblanko](https://github.com/santiblanko).
+  - [pinch-slider](https://github.com/katik/pinch-slider): a vue based mobile slider(or swiper) for images which can be zoomed or pinched.